learn-co-curriculum/omniauth_readme/README.md

 (Note: as of March 2018, Facebook requires `https` URIs for redirects.
 Make sure to prepend your `Valid OAuth Redirect URIs` with `https`.)

-Click `Save Changes`, and then click on `Dashboard` in the sidebar.
-Click on `Settings` and then `Basic`.
-Keep the page handy because we'll need those `App ID` and `App Secret` values in a minute, but first...
+Click `Save Changes`, expand the `Settings` cog at the top of the sidebar and click `Basic`.
+Keep this page handy because we'll need those `App ID` and `App Secret` values in a minute, but first...

 ### `dotenv-rails`